Concord Marines: History

 The 1905 New England League standings saw the Concord Marines win the championship.
-Concord finished the season with a record of 69–39 to place 1st in the final standings under manager Frank Eustace.
-Concord finished the season, 2.0 games ahead the 2nd place Fall River Indians, who had a 66–40 record.
+Concord finished the season with a record of 69–39 to place first in the final standings under manager Frank Eustace.
+Concord finished the season, 2.0 games ahead the second place Fall River Indians, who had a 66–40 record.
 Despite winning the championship, the Concord franchise folded following the 1905 season and did not return to the 1906 New England League.

 Concord played their final season in 1907.
 Concord returned to the Class D level New Hampshire State League.
 The team ended the season with a 2-7 record under manager A. Long.
 The New Hampshire State League began play in the 1907 season as a Class D level league.
 It was an eight–team league that began play on May 11, 1907.
 During the 1907 season, the New Hampshire State League folded four teams.
 A meeting was held on June 17, 1907, where the league was restructured and changed its name to the Vermont State League, beginning play July 2, 1907.

 The standings for the New Hampshire State League were affected by four franchises who did not play the complete season.
-The standings through June 29, 1907, were Barre-Montpelier Intercities 19–6, Burlington Burlingtons 13–12, West Manchester 11–12, Laconia/Plattsburgh Brewers 8–14, East Manchester 7–7, Franklin 5–7, Nashua 3–3, Concord 2–7.
+The standings through June 29, 1907, were Barre-Montpelier Intercities 19–6, Burlington Burlingtons 13–12, West Manchester 11–12, Laconia/Plattsburgh Brewers 8–14, East Manchester 7–7, Franklin 5–7, Nashua 3–3 and Concord 2–7.

 Concord, New Hampshire was without minor league baseball for over a century, until the 2016 New Hampshire Wild began play as members of the Independent level Empire Professional Baseball League.